andre-meneses/datastructuresII/week-09/README.md

 ## Week 08

-During the 9th week, we revised the network/graph theory seen in the previous week by solving some exercises.
+During the 9th week, we dwelt into graph/network theory through the studying of concepts such as assertiviness.

 - :file_folder: [Network Elements](./exercise.ipynb)